adityapatel1010/Distributed-Order-Processing/README.md

 # Distributed Order Processing System

-**A microservices-based system for asynchronous order handling using Node.js, Go, MySQL, Redis, and gRPC.**

----

 ## Overview

 This project simulates an **e-commerce-style distributed system** that decouples order creation, processing, and status management.
 Using Redis as a queue, orders are processed asynchronously by a Go service, with inter-service communication via gRPC to ensure scalable, event-driven architecture.